-If Chris' salary and the Employer Additional contributions remain the same during the 2012/13 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,036 [\$25,000 - (\$2,100 + \$3,864)].
+If Chris' salary and the Employer Additional contributions remain the same during the 2013/14 financial year, then Chris could make additional Member Voluntary (before-tax) contributions up to \$19,036 [\$25,000 - (\$2,100 + \$3,864)].

 Chris decides to limit his additional before-tax voluntary contributions to a maximum of \$17,000.
 He also decides he should review his superannuation during the year to ensure that any change in his circumstances (in particular, any salary increase) does not cause him to exceed his concessional (before-tax) contribution limit.
-Chris puts some notes in his diary to remind himself to follow up.
+Chris puts some notes in his electronic diary to remind himself to follow up.

-How the Fund works
+8. How the Fund works

-The benefits payable depend on which category of membership you belong and when and why you leave NGS Suepr.
+The benefits payable depend on which category of membership you belong and when and why you leave NGS Super.
 Your benefit may be based on the accumulation of contributions plus investment earnings or a defined benefit based on a multiple of your salaries near the time of leaving service or a combination of both.
 The multiple is determined as a percentage (depending on your category of membership) and the number of years of your contributory membership.

-Benefits paid from the fund are financed by member and employer contributions together with investment earnings achieved in the Diversified investment option.
-If a defined benefit member makes any additional/voluntary contributions to the Fund, these contributions together with any rollovers into NGS Super will be credited to a separate sub-account in the member's name and are paid in addition to the defined benefit.
+Benefits paid from the Fund are financed by member and employer contributions together with investment earnings achieved in the Diversified (MySuper) investment option.
+If a defined benefit member makes any additional/voluntary contributions to the Fund, these contributions together with any rollovers into NGS Super will be credited to a separate subaccount in the member's name and are paid in addition to the defined benefit.

 Defined benefit members cannot choose their own investment option.
-This subaccount is invested in the Diversified investment option - please refer to the NGS Super Member Guide dated 1 March 2012 for more information on Investment Choice.
+This subaccount is invested in the Diversified (MySuper) investment option - please refer to the NGS Super Investment fact sheet dated 1 July 2013 for more information on the Diversified (MySuper) investment option.